What's the Frequency Kenneth?

 If you're old enough to remember, that was the name of a song from the band R.E.M. in the mid 1990s.
 What's the frequency is also a question that a lot of sound engineers and musicians struggle with.

-When you can identify frequencies you’ll be able to:
+When you can identify and understand frequencies you’ll be able to:

 - use EQ effortlessly